 Many of the names recorded for Henry's family are very similar to those in our family, and with recorded events in Brede, Mountfield and nearby villages it seems very likely that his Great-great-grandfather, Thomas, is directly related to our ancestors.

-6. THOMAS Fairhall lived at Burwash, not far from Brede and other villages identified with our family.
+5. THOMAS Fairhall lived at Burwash, not far from Brede and other villages identified with our family.
 He was born about 1651, and married Mary Tanner there in 1672.
-From that union we now have almost 500 descendants listed
+From that union we now have almost 660 descendants listed.

-7. JOHN Fairall was born in Caterham, Surrey, in 1812.
-His descendants so far number about 100, and most still live in or near that county.
-However, John's daughter Elizabeth Fairall, her brother Reuben and his wife Arabella, emigrated in 1872 on board the Silver Eagle, and settled in the Goulburn district.
+6a.
+John's daughter Elizabeth Fairall, her brother Reuben and his wife Arabella, emigrated in 1872 on board the Silver Eagle, and settled in the Goulburn district of New South Wales.

-8. GEORGE Fairall, born in 1748 in Surrey, has a small documented family (about 30 members), and most of them are still living in or near that county.
+7. GEORGE Farehall, born in 1748 in Surrey, married Hannah Symonds.
+They have a small documented family (about 95 members), and many of them are still living in or near that county.

-9. JOHN Fairall, also born in Surrey (about 1775), has a small documented family of nearly 200 members so far, mostly still in the south-east part of England.
-There are some active researchers in this family.
+8. JOHN Fairall, also born in Surrey (about 1775), married Anne Waterford.
+They have a small documented family of nearly 200 members so far, mostly still in the south-east part of England.

-10. JOHN Fairall was probably born in Wartling, Sussex in 1722.
+9. JOHN Fairall was probably born in Wartling, Sussex in 1722.
 He and his wife Ann had four children as far as can be discovered so far: Anne(1750), Samuel (1760) William (1763) and Dianne (died 1772).
-There are descendants throughout Wartling, Hooe, Hailsham and Herstmonceux recorded, and the documentation of this family is a work in progress.
+There are about 200 descendants identified throughout Wartling, Hooe, Hailsham and Herstmonceux recorded, and the documentation of this family is a work in progress.